 The school's response to a disclosure will include appropriate support for the pupil who made it, the alleged perpetrator and other members of their family.
 It may include support to allow any alleged perpetrator(s) to address his / her harmful sexual behaviour and prevent further harm being caused in the future.
+An external referral may be considered: Early help can be particularly useful to address non-violent HSB and may prevent escalation of sexual violence.

-17.3.3 Reporting
+18.3.3 Reporting